Dyalog/apl.quest/docs/index.md

 0
 ```

 Below are three sample solutions.
-All three produce the correct answer, but the first twofunctions would be ranked higher by the competition judging committee.
-This is becausethe first two demonstrate better use of array-oriented programming.
+All three produce the correct answer, but the first two functions would have been ranked higher by the competition judging committee.
+This is because the first two demonstrate better use of array-oriented programming.

 ```APL
       ({+/⍵∊'AEIOU'}) 'COOLAPL'   ⍝ good dfn